mviereck/x11docker/README.md

  - Recommended for rootless container backend: `podman`
    - Only `podman` allows option `--home` in rootless mode yet.
    - Only `podman` provides useful file ownerships with option `--share` in rootless mode yet.
- - `--backend=nerdctl` is experimental yet.
-It supports rootful and rootless mode. `nerdctl` is in heavy development stage.

 Other supported backends that are in fact no containers:
  - `--backend=host` runs a host application on a new X server.
 No containerization is involved.